 A new access path for walkers only linking the railway path just past Low Briery now goes through Brundholme Woods to Brundholme Road allowing walkers access up to Latrigg and to Threlkeld.
 Click here for the route to Threlkeld and click here for the circular route up Latrigg using the new access path.

-The Village Hall has been recently refurbished to include a coffee shop with stunning views to Clough Head and the Helvellyn range.
+The Village Hall has been refurbished to include a coffee shop with stunning views to Clough Head and the Helvellyn range.
 The Threlkeld Activities Association arranges a year round programme of events at the hall.

 Threlkeld Quarry and Mining Museum is located in Threlkeld Quarry just off the opposite of the A66 to Threlkeld.
 The museum offers fun for all the family including an underground tour of a realistic mine experience and mineral panning.
 The Blencathra Centre Field Studies Council located high above Threlkeld with superb views offers courses and opportunities to discover, explore, and understand the environment.